andrews1022/demo-nextjs-shopify/README.md

-# Demo: Next.js + Shopify
+# Demo: Next + Shopify

-Very basic setup of Next.js and Shopify as a headless backend.
+Very basic setup of Next and Shopify as a headless backend.